RetypeOS/axes/ROADMAP.md

 The most valuable contribution right now is to **use `axes` and give us feedback**.
 We are particularly interested in:

 1. **Performance:** How does `axes v0.2.0` feel in your daily workflow?
 Are there any commands that still feel slow?
-2. **The Parameter System:** Push `<axes::params::...>` to its limits.
+2. **The Parameter System:** Push `<params::...>` to its limits.
 Create complex, parameterized scripts.
 Is the behavior always intuitive?
 3. **Real-World Monorepos:** Try integrating `axes` into one of your existing monorepo projects.
 What challenges did you face?
 What features were missing?

 **How to report feedback?**